maizner/TourExperto/readme.md

 ------
 ### <a name="sass"></a>Sass

 This boilerplate uses Sass as its CSS preprocessor.
 To keep our code clean and DRY (Don't Repeat Yourself), we split our Sass code into multiple files and folders.
-This boilerplate is based on the [Sass Guidelines architecture](https://sass-guidelin.es/#architecture "Sass Guidelines")

 Our Sass folder structure looks like this: